 Things to remember

-- Skin cancer is usually preventable – remember to slip, slop, slap, seek shade and slide on sunglasses during the daily sun protection times.
-Check these each day on the free SunSmart app,, at cancer.org.au or in the weather section of newspapers.
+- Skin cancer is mostly preventable – remember to slip, slop, slap, seek shade and slide on sunglasses during the daily sun protection times.
+Check these each day on the free SunSmart app, or online at the SunSmart and Bureau of Meteorology website, in the weather section of newspapers, or as a free website widget.

 - Most skin cancers can be successfully treated, if found early.